How to open Square Lock Boxes in 'Resident Evil 4 Remake'

 To find the Square Lock Box key, you will need to follow the main story until you reach the Castle Armory.
 This holds a particularly difficult fight, but afterwards you’ll get the Cubic Device, which is well worth the effort.

-Here’s where to find the Cubic Device, so that you can open the various Square Lock Boxes in Resident Evil 4 Remake, as well as some info on what you’ll get from each one.
+Here’s where to find the Cubic Device, so that you can open the various Square Lock Boxes in Resident Evil 4 Remake, as well as some info on where to find all Square Lock Boxes.

 How to open Square Lock Boxes in ‘Resident Evil 4 Remake’